Zach Hyman: Edmonton Oilers (2021–present)

 In the 2022–23 season he achieved a career high 83 points, and in 2023–24 he scored a career-high 54 goals and only the 100th player in NHL history to score more than 50 goals in the regular season.
-Hyman went on to score 16 more goals in the Playoffs and currently holds the league record for most (16) goals in a single postseason by any active player.
-Zach Hyman finished the 2023-2024 regular season and playoffs as the NHL's goal scoring leader with 70 goals.
-He was instrumental in the Oilers success that season as the Edmonton stormed back from an 0-3 start in the Stanley Cup Finals vs the Florida Panthers.
-The Oilers lost 2-1 in an exciting 7th game of the Series.
-Throughout the season, he was interviewed and filmed for the Amazon Prime documentary, FACEOFF: Inside the NHL.
+Hyman went on to score 16 more goals in the playoffs and set the league record for most (16) goals in a single postseason by any active player.
+Hyman finished the 2023–24 regular season and playoffs as the NHL's goal-scoring leader with 70 goals.
+He was instrumental in the Oilers' success that season as Edmonton stormed back from an 0–3 start in the Stanley Cup Final against the Florida Panthers.

-On March 26, 2025 in a game vs the Dallas Stars, Zach Hyman wore an "A" on his jersey and became an Alternate Captain for the Edmonton Oilers.
+On March 26, 2025, in a game versus the Dallas Stars, Hyman wore an "A" on his jersey for the Oilers.

-In the 2024-25 playoffs, Hyman dislocated his wrist in Game 4 of the third round against the Dallas Stars.
+In the 2025 Stanley Cup playoffs, Hyman dislocated his wrist in game 4 of the third round against the Dallas Stars.
 He did not play for the remainder of the playoffs.
-The Oilers went on to rematch the Florida Panthers in the finals, this time losing in 6 games.
+The Oilers went on to rematch the Florida Panthers in the Stanley Cup Final, this time losing in 6 games.
 Despite missing the entire final round, Hyman still led the league in postseason hits, with 111 in 15 games.
 In the entire regular season, he had 59 hits in 73 games.

-Due to his injury against Dallas, Hyman missed the beginning of the 2025-26 regular season, during that time the Oilers went 8-7-4.
-He played his first game of the season on November 15, in which he had one assist and 11 hits.
+Due to his injury against Dallas, Hyman missed the beginning of the 2025–26 season.
+During that time, the Oilers went 8–7–4.
+He played his first game of the season on November 15, 2025, in which he had one assist and 11 hits.
 His 11 hits were, at the time, the fourth most in a game by an Oiler ever.

+Hyman scored his 6th career hat-trick on December 11, 2025 against the Detroit Red Wings in a 4-1 win, passing Oilers Hall of Fame member Ryan Smyth and Esa Tikkanen for 7th all-time with the club.

+On December 16, 2025, Hyman scored the first goal of an eventual 6-4 win over the Pittsburgh Penguins, providing teammate Leon Draisaitl with the assist he needed for his 1000th career point.

+On September 17, 2026, Hyman was named alternate captain for the Oilers, replacing Darnell Nurse.